LocalCoderChain/rag-code-analysis-assistant/README.md

 ## Screenshots

-See the `screenshots/` folder for UI screenshots, and the project demo video for a full walkthrough.
+Please check the `screenshots/` folder for UI screenshots.

 ---